MaghsoodSalimi/STORM/README.md

 To maintain continuously updated data, the ingestion process is fully automated:

-- An **Azure Function** (implemented with PowerShell) periodically calls the Trafikverket API to fetch new data
+- An **Azure Function** periodically calls the Trafikverket API to fetch new data
 - The function processes and writes the data directly into the Azure SQL Database
 - **Microsoft Power Automate** is used to schedule and orchestrate the execution of the Azure Function on a recurring basis